-Brian Wiebe – Co-founder and Managing Editor, @Brian_Wiebe
+Brian Wiebe – Owner and Editor-in-Chief, @Brian_Wiebe

 Brian’s been involved in the BCHL in a variety of capacities for 17 years.
 From 2002 to 2012, he served in several roles around the Merritt Centennials organization, including as team president, board member, beat writer, colour commentator, webmaster, media and communications coordinator, and marketing assistant.

 He’s been writing about the BCHL since 2008 and served as colour commentator on the TSN 1040 broadcasts in 2012-13.
 BCHLNetwork is one of Brian’s many passion projects that he balances around his full-time job as an instructor in the Radio Arts & Entertainment Program at BCIT in Burnaby.

 Eric has been a hockey fan for his entire life, following it from junior B to the NHL to former Chilliwack Chiefs players in Europe and coaching.
 He’s watched the Chiefs for 22 years.
 Before he came on board with the BCHLNetwork, he was the Chiefs’ mascot for two seasons, the first as Chief Wannawin and the second as the very first Belle.
 He was part of the team that won the 2018 national championship.
 In his spare time, Eric draws and plays darts.

 Chris has been involved in the game of hockey his entire life, from playing, to coaching, to officiating junior hockey.
 He is now taking a step back and expressing my passion for the game through sports writing, where he looks forward to doing great things with the BCHLNetwork team!